ibm-cloud-docs/apps/reqnsi.md

 To create a user-provided service instance and bind it to an application, complete the following steps:

-1. Create a user-provided service instance by using either the `bluemix service user-provided-create` command:
+1. Create a user-provided service instance by using either the `ibmcloud service user-provided-create` command:
     * To create a general user-provided service instance, use the **-p** option, and separate the parameter names with commas.
-The `bx` command line interface then prompts you for each parameter in turn.
+The `ibmcloud` command line interface then prompts you for each parameter in turn.
 For example:
         ```
-        bluemix service user-provided-create testups1 -p "host, port, dbname, username, password"
+        ibmcloud service user-provided-create testups1 -p "host, port, dbname, username, password"
         host> pubsub01.example.com
         port> 1234
         dbname> sampledb01